felipetovarhenao/bell-tutorials/public/markdown/14_listop.md

 print($pattern) ## Outputs: C4 D4 E4 C4 D4 E4 C4 D4 E4
 ```

-Note that to repeat the list of pitches, we need to wrap them in parentheses.
+Note that to repeat a list, we need to wrap it in parentheses.
 Otherwise the following happens:

 ```py
 $pattern = C4 D4 E4 :* 3;